Best daily deals

 The Bose Sport Earbuds have a four-microphone array, which is impressive, but it’s still an embedded microphone system.
 Low-frequency sounds are heavily attenuated to reduce the proximity effect, but it’s taken to an extreme and can make those with moderately and extremely low voices sound “off.”
 Bose deserves credit where credit is due, though: the mics do a great job at reducing predictable, low-frequency background noise like the hum of a microwave.

-The Sport Earbuds does a good job of prioritizing your voice in windy conditions, though it still picks up the noise.
-It also has a tendency to sometimes catch some sibilant sounds (those and sh sounds), although it isn’t distracting.
+The Sport Earbuds does an excellent job of prioritizing your voice in windy conditions, though it still picks up the noise.
+It also tends to sometimes catch some sibilant sounds (those and sh sounds), although it isn’t distracting.

 Bose Sport Earbuds microphone demo (Ideal conditions):